 Net assets with donor restrictions - The Foundation reports contributions, gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of donated assets.
 When a donor restriction expires, that is, when a stipulated time restriction ends or the purpose of restrictions is accomplished, the associated net assets with donor restrictions are reclassified as net assets without donor restrictions in the Statements of Activities and Changes in Net Assets.
+Restricted gifts that are released from restrictions within the same year are recorded as net assets with donor restrictions, and released from restrictions as the restrictions expire.

-Notes to Financial Statements For the Years Ended June 30, 2022 and 2021
+Notes to Financial Statements For the Years Ended June 30, 2023 and 2022